anay2103/data-digger/README.md

     main.py --quotes

-To label the articles with either 1 or 0 tag, depending on whether the mentioned stocks demonstrated abnormal returns right after the publication or not:
+To label the articles with either 1 or 0 tag, depending on whether a publication was followed by abnormal returns of a stock the article refers to:

     main.py --labels